 After a slow start, sales of purely electric cars are finally gaining traction thanks to the likes of the Nissan Leaf, Renault Zoe, and Tesla Model S ably demonstrating the advantages of a car driven by battery power.

 Key benefits to electric cars include the lack of engine noise and the low cost of recharging.
 Additionally, while gasoline and diesel engines need to increase RPM before delivering optimum power, an electric motor provides nearly instant pick-up.
-Range from a full battery is also improving, thanks to developments in technology, with electric cars now on sale that can exceed 200 miles before requiring a recharge.
+Range from a full battery is also improving, thanks to developments in technology, with electric cars now on sale that can travel almost 300 miles before requiring a recharge.

 The biggest downside you’ll find with electric cars is the time they take to charge, which ranges from approximately 30 minutes to a few hours, depending on the power source.
 Critics also point out that the UK’s charging infrastructure needs improving and that claims of electric cars producing zero emissions are misleading, because the electricity required to power them is itself generated by fossil fuels.

 However, what can’t be denied is an electric car’s beneficial impact to air and noise pollution in its immediate vicinity, which in turn is why ownership will free you of city-centre congestion charges.